avajs/ava/contributing.md

 - You might be asked to do changes to your pull request.
 There's never a need to open another pull request.
 [Just update the existing one.](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md)

 Note: when making code changes, try to remember AVA's mantra (stolen from Python) of having preferably one way to do something.
 For example, a request to add an alias to part of the API ([like this](https://github.com/avajs/ava/pull/663)) will likely be rejected without some other substantial benefit.

+*Looking to make your first ever contribution to an open-source project?
+Look no further!
+AVA may be one of the most welcoming projects and communities out there.
+Check out ["Making your first contribution"](https://medium.com/@vadimdemedes/making-your-first-contribution-de6576ddb190) blog post to start off the right way and make your work a part of AVA!*